arshmittal16/Corona-FAQ-Chatbot/data/nlu.md

 - will corona die in heat?
 - will corona virus end in warm areas?
 - will corona virus not go to warm counries?
+- will warm weather stop the outbreak of COVID-19?

 ## intent:protect
 - what can i do for my protection?